How Technical Assistance Strengthens Grant Programs

 What Technical Assistance Looks Like

-At the Vander Weele Group, we believe that the best TA is informed by robust grants monitoring reviews.
-“Effective monitoring identifies what’s missing in a system, program, or individual practice; effective Technical Assistance teaches grantees how to address those problems,” explains the Vander Weele Group’s Jessica Coonrod, who manages the Illinois Early Intervention Technical Assistance and Monitoring Program (EITAM).
-(The program supports the Illinois Early Intervention Program in serving more than 45,000 children under age three with disabilities).
+At the Vander Weele Group, we believe that the best TA is informed by robust monitoring reviews.
+“Effective monitoring identifies what’s missing in a system, program, or individual practice; effective Technical Assistance teaches grantees and service providers how to address those problems,” explains the Vander Weele Group’s Jessica Coonrod, who manages the Illinois Early Intervention Technical Assistance and Monitoring Program (EITAM).
+(The program supports the Illinois Early Intervention Program in serving more than 25,000 children under age three with developmental delays or disabilities annually.

-The form effective TA takes varies: “Sometimes it means providing instructions on practical ways to implement a policy.
+The form that effective TA takes can vary: “Sometimes it means providing instructions on practical ways to implement a policy.
 Other times, it’s about encouraging the use of best practices that may not be mandatory but are proven to strengthen performance.”
-Coonrod explains that when her EITAM Monitors engage in TA conversations, they help EI service providers, agencies, and Child and Family Connections offices align their practices with both EI standards and the goals of the grant.
+Coonrod explains that when her EITAM Monitors engage in TA conversations, they help EI service providers, agencies, and Child and Family Connections offices align their practices with both EI standards and the goals of the program.

 Addressing Non-Compliance